 Step 5: Reward Yourself

 We all need a little encouragement to keep ourselves pushing forwards, but just don’t reward yourself with food!
-Just as your exercise goals and routine should be tailored to your own preferences, make your rewards things that would be highly motivating for you, such as adding money to a jar every time you exercise to save up for a vacation next year.
+Just as your exercise goals and routine should be tailored to your own preferences, make your rewards things that would be highly motivating for you.
+One popular reward is adding money to a jar every time you exercise to save up for a vacation next year.
 Or, if you need more immediate gratification, reward yourself more often with a new song download to add to your ‘running mix’, some new workout gear, or a pampering treat such as a new lipstick or nail polish.

 Now you have a 5-point plan to start exercising and build up your very own personal fitness routine to ensure you get the very best results from your phentermine prescription!
 A quick look at our Phentermine Success Stories shows that exercise really is the key to losing weight and keeping it off long term!
 However, if you’re not experiencing as much extra energy from phentermine as you had hoped, then adding the weight loss supplement Phen Caps to your daily routine will give you the boost you need to get your sneakers on and start exercising!